Updated July 2023

 Most investing professionals give their best, honest advice.
 But you’re unlikely to get good results unless you follow advice, recommendations or referrals that are as independent, impartial and as transparent as possible.

-There’s no need to gamble!
+You don’t have to gamble.
 You can easily find many useful resources to help you with these tips.
-In our investing report you’ll find some useful resources – tools, guidelines and checklists to help you pick scams and decide what type of investments may suit you.
+In our investing report you’ll find some: tools, guidelines and checklists to help you pick scams and decide what type of investing or strategy suits you.

-- You’ll find many local and national, government and non government, and industry regulators and watchdogs.
+- You’ll find many local and national, government and non government, and industry regulators and watchdogs in BiG’s Guru Cops.
 But often they’re reactive – often slow to act and with limited powers.
 Many produce (for free) investing guidelines and checklists on how to start, and what to watch out for, such as:

 - Money Smart (ASIC) Scamwatch (see “Investment seminars and real estate scams“)